Bengal set for first phase polling, over 73 lakh voters to decide fate of candidates in 30 seats | Politics

 In Jhargram, 11 paramilitary personnel will be deployed per booth, the highest for any election held in the state so far, officials said.

-''Declaring all 1,307 booths in 1,010 premises as Left Wing Extremist (LWE) areas in Jhargram, we have decided to deploy 127 companies of the central forces only for booth management,'' an Election Commission official told PTI.
+''Declaring all 1,307 booths in 1,010 premises as Left Wing Extremist (LWE) areas in Jhargram, we have decided to deploy 127 companies of the central forces only for booth management,'' an EC official told PTI.

 Another 14 companies of central forces will be used as Quick Response Teams (QRTs), one company for the maintenance of strong room and another two companies will be kept reserved as district and sub-divisional striking force, he said.